sejenakreda/studio/README.md

 1.  **Create `.env.local` file:** In the root directory of your project, create a file named `.env.local`.

 2.  **Add Your Keys:** Open your new `.env.local` file and add your Firebase project's configuration keys.
-You can find these in your Firebase project settings.
+You can find these in your Firebase project settings under "Project settings" > "General".

     ```
     NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key